joaovitor32/queue-driver/README.md

 # Queue-driver - Rabbit MQ e AMQPLIB

-Code that implements amqplib using Rabbit MQ
+Code that implements amqplib with Rabbit MQ

 ## To use